MacBook Air 2017 Release Date: Refresh Coming This Year? April Launch Hinted

 — AmazonBay4u (@AmazonBay4u) February 28, 2017

 As the Inquisitr previously reported, Apple is running out of reasons to keep producing the MacBook Air.
-In terms of weight and portability, the iPad Pro or the 12-inch MacBook easily defeats the Air.
+Regarding weight and portability, the iPad Pro or the 12-inch MacBook easily defeats the Air.
 That’s not to mention that the smaller MacBook has different color options, such as the favorite Rose Gold, and has Retina display, a feature that has been rumored to arrive in the Air since it was first introduced in 2012.

 MacBook Air 2017 rumored specs